Chlamys (bivalve)

 Chlamys is a genus of small scallops, marine bivalve molluscs in the family Pectinidae.
 The name is taken from the Ancient Greek, χλαμΰς or Chlamys, a cloak worn by soldiers.

+Numerous taxa previously included in this genus are now considered synonyms and/or moved to other genera (e.g., Mimachlamys, Talochlamys).
+Indeed, Chlamys has been used as a "catch-all" genus for many scallops.
+As currently defined, it is limited to the northern hemisphere.

 Species

+There are 11 recognized extant species: